alxtrnr/bongo-twisty/content/blog/rnf/index.md

 **St Georges Cross - England**\
 St George’s Cross became the flag of England following a victory by Richard the Lionheart.
 The battle in question was fought near to the place in Libya where St George is said have have slain the dragon.
 Richard believed St George blessed the victory.
 Richard chose him as patron saint of the army he commanded and so St Georges Flag came to be.

 St George was born in Turkey.
 His mother was from Palestine where he spent part of his youth.
-He was a Roman knight.
+He was a Roman knight.\
 As the story goes St George killed the evil dragon to end the terror it brought upon the people of that time and place.
-When doing so the dragons blood spilled onto the ground in the shape of a cross, hence the symbolism was created.
-George was made a saint after his execution and burial in Palestine not because he killed a dragon but for preventing the persecution of Christians.
+When doing so the dragons blood spilled onto the ground in the shape of a cross, hence the symbolism was created.\
+George was made a saint after his execution and burial not because he killed a dragon but for preventing the persecution of Christians.

 **St Andrews Cross (the blue saltire) - Scotland**\
-When he was executed St Andrew asked to be crucified on an X-shaped cross.
+Prior to his execution St Andrew asked that he be crucified on an X-shaped cross.
 He felt unworthy to die on the same upright cross as Jesus.
 The diagonal cross, called a saltire, became known as Saint Andrew's Cross.

 When the Picts defeated the English in battle a white cloud formation in the shape of a saltire cross supposedly appeared against the blue sky.
 In gratitude, the leader of the Picts declared Andrew the patron saint of Scotland and adopted the saltire as the national symbol of Scotland.